 4. The unique underwater world beauty of the Maldives is knows by its high visibility (sometimes even at depths of around 50 meters) the wide range of exotic flora and fauna and the warm temperature of around 25 degrees.
 But even if you are not a that keen on diving, snorkelling is also amazing with its really clear water.

 5. Be ( as on all destinations) respectful to the locals, they are very friendly and welcoming.
 Keep in mind that the Maldives are an Islamic country, so there are certain restrictions you must adhere to.
-For example, alcohol and pork are forbidden and the only place we could have alcohol was in a few of our hotels.
-Also on the tiny little beach on Male Island it`s not allowed to wear bikinis or bathing suits, only in the resorts and designated area`s.
+For example, alcohol and pork are forbidden and the only places we could drink alcohol was in a few hotels.
+Also on the tiny beach on Male Island it`s not allowed to wear bikinis or bathing suits, only in the resorts and designated area`s.

 6. The best time to travel to the Maldives is in general between December – April for the best weather ( dry season ) but also for your best change of seeing whale sharks and manta rays.
 Note that this period will also be the busiest and more expensive period.
 If you are keen on surfing the best place and time to go is to the North Male Atoll between June and August with the biggest change of good waves.